-Opinion | GOP candidates add a repulsive new twist to Trump’s big lie
+Opinion | GOP candidates add a repulsive new twist to Trump’s ‘big lie’

 “I believe the election was stolen from Donald J. Trump,” Mandel recently said in debate video posted by Ohio Democrats.
 Mandel vowed the use of the federal government’s “investigatory power” to examine “what was going on” in Philadelphia, Detroit, Milwaukee and Cleveland.

 The case of Mandel is particularly instructive.
 Mandel is running against J.D.
-Vance of “Hillbilly Elegy” fame, and Mandel’s full-throated commitment to Trump’s 2020 lies has forced Vance, who’s been tentative on this point, into a mad scramble to fully commit to it as well.
+Vance of “Hillbilly Elegy” fame, and Mandel’s full-throated commitment to Trump’s big 2020 lie has forced Vance, who’s been tentative on this point, into a mad scramble to fully commit to it as well.

 Now a new polling memo from Vance’s campaign warns that he’s suffering “precipitous decline.”
 The memo suggests Vance is seen as insufficiently conservative and that his unfavorable rating among GOP voters is tied to perceptions that he isn’t sufficiently worshipful of Trump.